vonderwoman/code-challenges/ml-engineer/README.md

 `check-data` makes sure that training and evaluation datasets are similarly distributed.
 There is only one task to implement in this step:

-  2. Compare distributions between train and eval datasets.
+  2. Compare distributions of features between train and eval datasets.
      Raise an error or display a warning if distributions are significantly different.

-     (Optional) In case of significantly different distributions, plo

 Feel the task is too easy?
 We have a bonus task for you.
 It would be nice if splitting and sorting by the `_data_split` and `_data_shuffle` columns would already happen when when writing to the parquet files, so we could stream it during model training.